 As the saying goes, live and learn.
 We did just that with our third son in our aim to remain active and live a healthy lifestyle.
 The foundation for developing physical literacy starts in the first year of a baby’s life.
 Raising an active child starts right from the beginning and this includes ensuring that your baby hits their physical milestones, role modelling, active family outings, and connecting with the outdoors, to name a few key items.

-So here are five things we’re doing differently with our third baby, Nate, (now 14 months old; that’s him in the picture) to help him with his foundation for developing physical literacy when he’s a little bit older:
+So here are five things we’re doing differently with our third baby, Nate (now 14 months old; that’s him in the picture) to help him with his foundation for developing physical literacy when he’s a little bit older:

-- We stopped hovering.
 We took him out of the swing, out of the car seat, out of the stroller, and put him down on the floor.
 We gave him as much independent time as possible to move and explore and develop the skills of rolling over, sitting, and crawling.

-- We let him get dirty.
 Part of being active as a baby means getting on the ground, grabbing for things, and getting dirty if that’s what the situation entails.
 On several occasions I’ve had to strip Nate down to his diaper, but it allowed him to play in the wet sandbox in the park.
 He might have also eaten some sand and wood chips, but it wasn’t harmful and it’s a baby’s natural way to explore their surroundings.

-- We let him take “risks”.
 Nate started climbing the stairs at an early age.
 Instead of stopping him, I supervised him.
 I observed him and saw what he was (and wasn’t) capable of.
 Together we learned his limits and abilities.

-- We keep traveling.
 Sure, vacations take on a different meaning once you have kids, but that shouldn’t stop them from happening.
 Family vacations are what memories are made of.
 Vacations are often a great place to engage your senses in new ways and provide an opportunity for your baby to become more alert and active.
 It’s also a great way to build a love for the great outdoors.
-We took Nate on a family vacation to Mexico when he was just a little over two months old and we also took a family trip to Hawaii when he was just eight months old.
+We took Nate on a family vacation to Mexico when he was just a little over two months old and we also took a family trip to Hawaii when he was eight months old.
 It wasn’t as easy, but it was fun.
 We still talk about both of those vacations often and fondly.

 While having a newborn baby changes your life, it shouldn’t stop your family from staying active.
 In fact, it’s all the more important now because you are a role model.
 It’s important to remember that physical literacy begins at birth and helps pave the road for an active life.